webinadvance/BlazorCms/BlazorApp2/BlazorApp2/repomix-output.md

             .AnyAsync();
         if (conflictingBookings)
             throw new InvalidOperationException("The resource is not available during the selected time period.");

-        // Calculate price based on duration and resource rates var resource = await _context.Resources.FindAsync(booking.ResourceId);
+        var resource = await _context.Resources.FindAsync(booking.ResourceId);
         if (resource != null)
         {